ShuanLim/slims-pwa-tracker/README.md

 Run through the following instructions prior to using the application:

 - Please clone this repository or copy the code to your development environment.
-- You must have Node.js, Express, to run this app on your machine.
+- You must have Node.js, Express, MongoDB, to run this app on your machine.

-- From the Develop file, run commands:
+- From the root directory, run commands:

 ```
 npm i